Rebecca Rose: Early life

-Rebecca Rose was born in Mesa, Arizona of American parents and her heritage can be traced to the Daughters of the American Revolution.
-Her behavior and art was often misunderstood by her family.
-Rose's family suffered a severe decline in their stability as a unit, circumstances which have been featured in the 30’ x 15’ 8’ installation "The Unabridged Paper Doll Diner" (2001), which was the catalyst for her parents' near divorce.
-It was the “first time [she] seriously realized [her] art was powerful.”
-In 1998 at age 17, Rose studied printmaking, metal smithing, and fine arts at Northern Arizona University ("NAU"), which she has described as one of the best experiences of her life.
+Rebecca Rose was born in Mesa, Arizona, United States, to American parents, and her ancestry can be traced to the Daughters of the American Revolution.
+She adopted the professional name “Rebecca Rose” in tribute to her mother, Michelle, who tended roses in Mesa.
+In her adolescence, her behavior and art was often misunderstood by her family.
+Her family’s instability later became a subject of her work, most notably in The Unabridged Paper Doll Diner (2001), a 30 × 15 × 8 ft interactive installation that she has described as a catalyst for her parents' near-divorce and the first time she "seriously realized [her] art was powerful".

+In 1998, at the age of 17, Rose began studying printmaking, metal smithing, and fine arts at Northern Arizona University (NAU), which she has described as one of the best experiences of her life.
 When she attended NAU, her professor at the time handed her a block of wax and gave one direction: make a ring.
-Without any more guidelines or restrictions, Rebecca envisioned that a ring “could be any size, any shape, and have any statement”.
-It was at NAU that she saw the similarities between sculpture created in the foundry and cast jewelry and saw the only difference between the two being that one of the forms is heavier and more apt to be immobile and decorative, while the other form is smaller and more apt to be mobile and functional.
-She received a full scholarship to complete her Bachelor of Fine Arts at NAU, and she served as student supervisor for the NAU Jewelry/Metalsmithing Department, Arizona for two consecutive terms from 1999–2001.
+Without any more guidelines or restrictions, Rebecca envisioned that a ring "could be any size, any shape, and have any statement".
+It was at NAU that she saw the similarities between sculpture created in the foundry and cast jewelry, the only difference between the two being that one of the forms is heavier and more apt to be immobile and decorative, while the other form is smaller and more apt to be mobile and functional.
+She received a full scholarship to complete her Bachelor of Fine Arts at NAU, and she served as student supervisor for the NAU Jewelry/Metalsmithing Department, Arizona, for two consecutive terms from 1999 to 2001.